 Enable the Texture layer and click on it.
 Go to Image > Apply Image.

-Step 7: Create a Group Folder
+Step 5: Create a New Layer

 Dodge & Burn is a technique that can help you emphasize or darken certain parts of an image.
 This technique is very popular in face retouching because it can make a model’s face look more flattering.
 It can also add contrast to all the right places.